macntech/winstart/README.md

 ## :gem: Credits
-The script uses the ANSI snippet from @mlocati to make the terminal more colorful :rainbow:.
+The script uses the ANSI snippet from [mlocati](https://github.com/mlocati) to make the terminal more colorful :rainbow:.
 Thanks for that.